tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/常见问题_intl.md

 **\[Actually delivered pushes\]**

 * During the offline retention period of the message, there will be successful connections to the TPNS server and normally delivered pushes.
-(For example, if the message is retained offline for 3 days, the actually delivered data will stabilize on the fourth day, and the data will increase as more devices are turned on and connected to the TPNS server.)
+For example, if the message is retained offline for 3 days, the actually delivered data will stabilize on the 4th day.
+Data will increase as more devices turn on and connect to TPNS server.

 **\[Historical details\]**

 * Historical details only show full pushes, tag pushes, and number package pushes at the official website.
-(Currently, push details cannot be displayed for batch accounts or batch devices.)
+Currently, batch accounts and batch devices do not show push details.

 **\[Data overview\]**